Network Address Translation (NAT)

-Network Address Translation (NAT) is a process that enables resources in private networks to connect to the Internet but prevents entities on the internet to initiate connections with the resources in private network.
+Network Address Translation (NAT) is a process that enables resources in private networks to connect to the Internet but prevents entities on the internet from initiating connections with the resources in private networks.
 A device like a router with NAT capability translates the private addresses in the internal network into globally unique public IP addresses, thereby enabling resources in the private network to access resources outside its network (on the internet).
 In addition to this, NAT can also be configured in such a way that one public IP address can represent a group of resources in the internal network thereby hiding the entire internal network behind the one public IP and giving an extra layer of security.

 The need for NAT arises from the fact that there are a limited number of unique IP addresses in IPv4 (2^32 = 4,294,967,296).
-With the explosion of the Internet and the increase in the number of devices and networks, the current number of available unique IP addresses is not enough.
-One solution is to redesign the IP address format to allow more unique addresses (IPv6) which is in the works, but it will take some time to implement as it would require the modification of the existing Internet infrastructure.
+With the explosion of the Internet and the increase in devices and networks, the current number of available unique IP addresses is not enough.
+One solution is to redesign the IP address format to allow more unique addresses (IPv6) which is in the works.
+Still, it will take some time to implement as it would require the modification of the existing Internet infrastructure.
 Another solution is to use private IP addresses for the resources within the internal networks and use NAT to assign them a public IP address whenever there is a need to access the internet.

 Different types of NAT

 - Static NAT creates a one-to-one mapping between a private and a public IP address, typically used when a device needs to be accessible from the outside, like a web server within a private network.